 A note on wildlife

 Bonfire night can prove fatal for wild animals, particularly for wood mice and hedgehogs.
-This is a prime period for hibernation, and a pile of leave is ideal for nesting.
+This is a prime period for hibernation, and a pile of leaves is ideal for nesting.
 Build your bonfire on the day you plan to light it, and give branches a good shake in case small animals are inside.

 With those tips, we hope Bonfire night isn’t an ordeal for your fur family, and that with patience and a little preparation, your pet forgets about fireworks in a flash.